andresfelipe9619/AudioBaked/README.md

 **🔐 Environment Variables**

-To use the `--analyze` feature, you must set your OpenAI API key as an environment variable.
+To use the analysis and diarization features, you must set your API keys as environment variables.

-Create a `.env` file in the project's root directory and add your key:
+Create a `.env` file in the project's root directory and add your keys:

 ```
 OPENAI_API_KEY="sk-xxxxxx..."
+HF_TOKEN="your_hugging_face_token"
 ```

+- **OpenAI:** Required for the `--analyze` feature.
+- **Hugging Face:** Required for speaker diarization.
+You can get a token from [hf.co/settings/tokens](https://hf.co/settings/tokens).
+You will also need to accept the user conditions for the [pyannote/segmentation-3.0](https://hf.co/pyannote/segmentation-3.0) model.

 You can also optionally override the system prompt used for GPT analysis: